 Policy on Graduate Student Research Progress Tracking

 This is a new mandatory policy and procedure to track the research progress of graduate students.
-The policy is referred to in the amended Guidelines and Regulations for Academic Units on Graduate Student Advising and Supervision in bold font.
-Documents to record progress can be found on the GPS website: www.mcgill.ca/gps/students/research-exams#progress.
+The policy is referred to in the amended Guidelines and Regulations for Academic Units on Graduate Student Advising and Supervision in bold print.
+Documents to record progress can be found on the GPS website: www.mcgill.ca/gps/staff/forms.

 - Annually, the student must meet with, at minimum, their supervisor(s) and a departmental representative.
 This meeting can occur in the context of an annual thesis or advisory committee in those departments that have thesis committees

 - At the first such meeting (to be held shortly after thesis students begin their programs), written objectives/expectations for the year must be recorded on the first of the three forms, Form #1 (Graduate Student Research Objectives Report Form).
 All three people at the meeting must sign this form.
 A student who does not agree to sign the form must write a statement detailing his/her objections to the expectations recorded on the form.